ableichfeld/hn-link-in-bio/README.md

 # link-in-bio
- A tool to expand access to linking content for the Massachusetts DDS (@ddsmass) Instagram page.
+ A tool to expand access to linking content for the Huntington News (@HuntNewsNU) Instagram page.
+This tool is designed to allow users a bridge from the @HuntNewsNU Instagram page to the Huntington News website as a workaround for Instagram's rule about only having one link.